This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 For our purposes, this rendition of “separate presentation from content” is useful: Use standard characters and HTML to produce content, use CSS to beautify it.

-It is convenient to define a CSS class selector .math.
-With
+It is convenient to define a CSS class selector .math

 specially formatted.
 For single-letter symbols, it’s convenient to use